- APPLICABILITY OF THESE TERMS AND CONDITIONS

 B. Other Destruction Services – Upon CLIENT’s request, as part of Destruction Services ACCESS may (i) provide shredding consoles and other equipment (“Consoles”) in CLIENT’s facilities for the collection of papers and/or tapes and other physical media to be destroyed; (ii) service the Consoles on an agreed schedule or as needed; (iii) provide mobile on-site shredding on an agreed schedule or as needed; and/or (iv) securely destroy the materials in accordance with industry standards.
 CLIENT shall place only office paper in Consoles designated for paper and appropriate physical storage media in Consoles designated for same (staples and small paper clips are acceptable).
 CLIENT releases and will indemnify ACCESS from any Costs arising from or relating to the destruction of any materials placed in the Consoles or tendered for destruction.
 CLIENT shall reimburse ACCESS for loss or damage to any Consoles and for any damage to ACCESS’ shredders caused by placing any other materials in Consoles.
 Client shall pay a removal fee of fifty (50) dollars per Console upon removal of Console(s) from CLIENT’s facility by ACCESS.

-I. Additional charges for hoisting, lowering and labor may be added to transportation costs if Records cannot be transported in a customary manner by elevator or stairs from a reasonably accessible location.
+- Additional charges for hoisting, lowering and labor may be added to transportation costs if Records cannot be transported in the customary manner by elevator or stairs from a reasonably accessible location.

 CLIENT agrees to pay in full to ACCESS all charges invoiced to CLIENT in accordance with ACCESS’ then current price schedule(s) and any applicable Statement(s) of Work, as modified by ACCESS from time to time, which payment shall be made within thirty (30) days of the date of each invoice.
 Time is of the essence for all payments.
 CLIENT must give written notice of any dispute with any charge in an invoice within thirty (30) days from the date of the invoice and must pay the undisputed portion of the invoice with its notice or it will have waived the right to dispute the charge.
 Any disputed amounts resolved in favor of CLIENT will be credited to CLIENT’s account, and amounts payable to ACCESS will be paid within fifteen (15) days of dispute resolution.
 Amounts not paid by CLIENT when due shall accrue interest at the lesser of 18% per annum, compounded monthly, or the maximum amount allowed by applicable law.
 CLIENT shall reimburse ACCESS upon invoice for all costs and fees, including reasonable attorneys’ fees, incurred by ACCESS in collecting any amounts past due.